✅ SAFE — Heart (Organ Meat)

 Overcooking destroys some CoQ10 — light cooking preferredLOWCook lightly rather than boiling to mush

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Heart (Organ Meat).
-Always consult your vet for dogs with pre-existing health conditions.
+Get your vet's view first for any dog with a chronic health problem.

 🚨 Call your vet immediately if your dog shows: